sharpvik/compy/2. caffeine addiction/task.md

 ![Question](images/question.png)

 To control his coffee level, Bill uses a special detector that measures it.
 Detector gives output in *Coffee Units* (CU).

-Unfortunately, Bill's coffee machine is broken and he cannot control the coffee strength yet he knows the strength of each cup he gets from it.
+Unfortunately, Bill's coffee machine is broken and he cannot control the coffee strength, yet he knows the strength of each cup he gets from it.
 Each morning coffee machine produces *N* coffee cups of different strength.
 The stronger the coffee the bigger the CU boost Bill gets after consuming it.

 Every day Bill wakes up at a level of *K* CU (this level never drops throughout the day -- it can only increase).
 Out of those *N* coffee cups produced by the machine he wants to drink as many as he can without getting an overdose.
 Bill gets overdose whenever his coffee level rises above **100 CU**.
 Bill can **only** drink cups in an order they are produced by the machine.
 Bill needs **your** help to get it right!